-STUDENT ATTENDANCE AT SCHOOL EVENTS

-[NOTE: This section is for Elementary and Middle School Only]
+STUDENT ATTENDANCE AT SCHOOL EVENTS [NOTE: This section is for Elementary and Middle School Only]

-The school encourages students to attend as many school events held after school as possible, without interfering with their school work and home activities.
+The school encourages students to attend as many school events held after school as possible, as long as such attendance does not interfere with the student's school work and home activities.
 Enthusiastic spectators help to build School spirit and encourage those students who are participating in the event.
 (Board Policy 5855 - Student Attendance at School Events)